All flight path maps/Vancouver to Toronto

 The prairie section is almost always clear.
 The Rockies can be in cloud on the departure end but you'll usually get at least partial views.
 Toronto approaches can be low cloud in winter.

-What is the best side of plane for Vancouver to Toronto?
+What is the best side for Vancouver to Toronto?